 - If income is less than or equal to $25,000, the applicant may qualify for Auto Zero EFC

 Type of Tax Return Requirement

-The type of tax return requirement requires parents (if the student is a dependent student) or a student and spouse, if any (if the student is an independent student) to be eligible to file an IRS Form 1040A or IRS Form 1040EZ or to not be required to file a federal income tax return.
+The type of tax return requirement needs parents (if the student is a dependent student) or an independent student and spouse to be eligible to file an IRS Form 1040A or IRS Form 1040EZ or to not be required to file a federal income tax return.